adacalypse/modern-times-ADA/index.md

 ### Adapt – or perish
 In the face of this brutal change, actors need to adapt and seize new opportunities.
 But while some are able to change their acting style and technique, others miss the boat and the introduction of sound in the 30's thus mark an end to their sinking career.

-To investigate how this event changed the careers landscape of actors, we inspected all actors that have played in at least one silent film and then compared the proportion of silent and non-silent movie in which they stared.
-Naturally, age and death are critical confounders in this analysis.
+To investigate how this event changed the actor career landscape, we inspected all actors that have played in at least one silent film and then compared the proportion of silent and non-silent movies in which they stared.
+Naturally, age and death are critical confounders in this analysis, these could also explain the end of a career.
 As we unfortunately do not have access to the actor's date of passing, we take advantage from their date of birth to improve our analysis by selecting only actors who acted on their last silent film below the age of 50.
 How many of them « survived » the arrival of sound?

 In the illustrative pie graph below, the threshold parameter represents the ratio between the number of sound films and the number of silent films above which an actor is considered to have survived the transition.
 A threshold of 1 therefore means that the survivors have acted in at least as many sound films as silent films.